Clinical Neurophysiology

 Friday: EMG and NCS Conference

-Applicants must have completed an ACGME-accredited residency in neurology, psychiatry or pediatric neurology and have passed the USMLE Step 3 examination at the time of entrance into the program and must be ABPN board-eligible/certified in Neurology.
+Applicants must have completed an ACGME-accredited residency in Neurology, Child Neurology, or Neurodevelopmental Disabilities, and have passed the USMLE Step 3 exam, and must be board eligible or certified.

 Applicants meeting the above qualifications are asked to submit the following:

 The Clinical Neurophysiology Fellowship Program is participating in the match through the National Resident Matching Program (NRMP).
 Please apply through AAMC's Electronic Residency Application Service (ERAS) by February 15th.
-Applications will be reviewed in February and competitive candidates will be invited to interview shortly thereafter.
-Please contact Jessica Koller, Clinical Neurophysiology Fellowship Coordinator, with any questions.
+Applications will be reviewed beginning in December and competitive candidates will be invited to interview shortly thereafter.
+Please contact the Clinical Neurophysiology Fellowship Program Administrator with any questions.

-To verify professional liability insurance information for a former UMN resident or fellow, find instructions on the Medical Malpractice Credentialing/Insurance Verification site.
+To verify professional liability insurance information for a former fellow, see the Medical Malpractice Credentialing/Insurance Verification site.